Marcy is a school counselor at an alternative school in Illinois and a part-time bartender who loves writing in her spare time.

 9. Great Marketing and Social Media Connections

-Especially during this stay at home order, it has been wonderful to stay connected with curbside specials at my favorite bar through fantastic social media communication.
-For business owners, keeping up with all of the marketing aspects of a business must be exhausting, but business owners who make it a priority have more business because people are kept informed.
-To generate traffic and stay connected to regular customers, a bar needs to use a variety of social media advertising venues.
-Traffic will flock to places that advertise in multiple venues.
+For business owners, keeping up with all of the marketing aspects of a business must be exhausting, but business owners who prioritize have more business because people are informed.
+Therefore, a bar should use a variety of social media advertising venues for maximum exposure.
+It's a fact--- bars with stellar social media communication get traffic!

 10. Discrete Honesty Concerning Your Condition

 Experienced bar owners keep track of patrons who might be drinking too much, especially if they know those customers are driving.
-Being discrete and genuine when dealing with this situation is the sign of a great bartender/bar owner.
+Being discrete and genuine when dealing with this situation is a sign of a great bartender/bar owner.
 True, cases involving alcohol can get out of hand sometimes, and another great attribute of a bartender/owner is knowing when to take control and show someone the door to protect the others inside.
-It can be a fine line sometimes, and these situations require experience and a keen sense of how much patrons are drinking to keep everyone safe.

 There you have it.
-Ten must-have's for a bar to reach favorite status.
-You might live much too far away to ever experience my favorite bar, but I bet you probably have your own.
-Drop me a line in the comments and tell me about the pub that makes you smile.
+Ten must-haves for a bar to reach favorite status.
+You might live much too far away ever to experience my favorite bar, but I bet you probably have your own.
+And if you don't---now you can start looking!

 © 2020 Marcy Bialeschki